Blackboard Collaborate Ultra is Blackboards’ video conferencing solution / webinar tool. Take a look at our resource on What is A webinar?

 Choose the application you want to share and click the Share button.

-Note: This is not suitable for sharing full screen video applications as the frame rate is very slow.
+Note: This is not suitable for sharing full screen video applications as the frame rate is very slow and the audio will not be broadcast.

 Share files is the most important button in the share content panel.